bomberstudios/rack-smusher/README.md

 ## Why?

-Because I like to save my Fireworks editable files in the public folder while designing / prototyping.
-That, and it seemed like a fun miniproject.
+I like to save Fireworks editable files inside my serve project, and store them in the git repository.
+Thus, collaborators have access to the source files and can make changes, history is preserved, and life is good.

+That, and it seemed like a fun miniproject :)

 ## Usage

+Put this in your config.ru:

     gem 'rack-smusher'
     require 'rack/smusher'

     use Rack::Smusher, {
+      :source => "app/images",
-      :cache_path => "cache",
+      :target => "public/images",
-      :image_path => "public"
+      :base_url => "/images/"
     }

+Now, you can save your editable files in `app/images`, and rack-smusher will compress and copy them to `public/images` when the browser requests them.
+Folder structure will be preserved, so a file saved in `app/images/foo/bar.png` will be saved to `public/images/foo/bar.png`.

+If for some reason your app uses a different path for images (say, `/img/`) you can specify it in the `:base_url` option.